MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.54 Task Rewards

-The user has the option of enabling a rewards system to encompass different real-world tasks.
+The user has the option of enabling a rewards system to serve as a motivator to complete tasks and assignments.
+Students need to feel that they are making progress, so this reward system will allow users to earn experience points and see a progress bar when they complete tasks and assignments.
+More points will be awarded if assignments and tasks are completed on time.

 #### 3.2.54.1 Goal/XP Bar